lingamjetta/Success-of-Bank-Telemarketing-System/README.md

 # Success-of-Bank-Telemarketing-System
 This project related to direct marketing campaigns of a bank based on phone calls
 ## Business understanding
-This Dataset is banking direct telemarketing campaigns bassed on the phone calls weather customer subscribe to product or not, if the customer subscribed(yes),not(no).
+This Dataset is banking direct telemarketing campaigns bassed on the phone calls whether customer subscribe to product or not, if the customer subscribed(yes),not(no).
 ## Terget data Predict subscribed or not (yes,no)
 ### Data exploration and Preprocessing